kennykos/UIS-assets/README.md

 ## Python Script

 * **database.py**
     + Running the database python script initializes a sqlite3 database of securities held in the operating pool and their associated information.
-The industry and ticker of the related asset were aquired from Wikipedia, while all other data is publicly provided by UIS.
+The industry and ticker of the related asset were acquired from Wikipedia, while all other data is publicly provided by UIS.

 * **investment_analysis.py**
     + Running the investment analysis python script outputs relevant information regarding holdings in the Operating Pool.